Key West beaches

 Goldman's Deli ▪ 2796 N Roosevelt Blvd. ▪ 305-294-3354

-This small and always busy deli located in the Overseas Market strip mall serves up good New York style deli favorites along with Key West favorite like Cafe con Leche.
-A good place to grab a bite for breakfast or lunch, but the service is sometimes lacking.
-My preference is to get my food to go.
-Last time I ate here the food was okay but I was left unsatisfied, especially for the price paid.
+This small and always busy deli located in the Overseas Market strip mall serves up good New York style deli favorites like lox and bagels along with Key West favorite like Cafe con Leche.
+The food is delicious and I've never had a bad meal here, but the service is sometimes lacking.
+On a cold day, try their Matzoh Ball Soup for lunch!

 I have to say that I was pleasantly surprised with this place.
 I stopped in for lunch with my sister who was visiting and expected that since most people would be coming in because of the Guy Harvey name that the food would suffer.
 That was not the case at all though.
 The food was delicious and fresh.
 The crab cake sandwich was very tasty, although a little too bready.
 The fish sandwich was fresh and the portion size was good too.
 My sister did not like the slaw because it had raisins in it but I thought it was a nice touch.
 Not only was the food good but the atmosphere was really neat.
 Especially the large TV's over the bars which were showing fishing related shows such as the Saltwater Experience with local guides Tom Rowland and Rich Tudor as well as Guy Harvey films and documentaries.
 I have to say that there was one slightly sour note.
 Our server.
 While he was not exactly rude, he was not exactly friendly or helpful and he really didn't seem to care about us at all.
 It was like he was just going through the motions.
 I would certainly eat here again though as we had a good lunch on Duval for about $30 with tip.
 Not too bad in Key West.